 General education courses are required to ensure that all students receive a broad-based education that enhances their ability to describe, interpret, and analyze their world.
 The primary aims of the general education requirement are to create strong citizens, instill a life-long desire for learning, and enrich the human experience.

 In the Distance Learning Programs Guide, general education courses are designated by a star placed before the course number.
-The courses available through LSU Distance Learning Programs and the specific general education area each applies to are listed above.
+The courses listed meet a general education requirement and are available through LSU Distance Learning Programs.
 For current LSU students, a maximum of six credit hours earned through distance learning may be applied toward the general education requirement.

-The requirements listed above are those for LSU.
+The courses listed above meet LSU's General Education requirements.
 Other colleges’ general education requirements may vary.
 Check with your adviser about the requirements for your degree program and what limits may apply to distance learning or transfer credits.